-Tell us a bit about yourself and the team?
+Tell me a bit about yourself and the team?

 After studying Communication and Animation at Goldsmiths College, I was unsure of my next step.
 I thought it very unlikely that I would be paid to stand in gardens all day painting flowers.
 So I took a job working for a florist on Fulham Road.
 It didn’t take me long to realise that this was true happiness.